I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

-- Let the dough rest 20 minutes before baking.
+- Let the dough rest for 20 minutes before baking.
 Those 20 minutes will make your dough easier to roll into balls, so the cookies will keep their shape and develop a yummy chewy texture in the oven.

 - Allow the cookies to cool completely for the best texture and flavor.
 It may be agony, but letting these oatmeal raisin cookies cool completely only makes them better.
 They’ll be chewier and fully infused with brown sugar flavor.
 Sarah likes these best a few hours to 1 day after baking.
 (Though I can attest that they’re still good if you can’t wait that long.)

 - Substitute chocolate chips for the raisins to make oatmeal chocolate chip cookies, or use a mix of both.
 White chocolate chips are a fun option too.

-- Try using pecans instead of walnuts.
+- Use pecans instead of walnuts.

 - Swap the raisins for dried cherries or cranberries.